 Submitted by Carol Haupt, NY, NY.

 "Cue it high and let it fly."
 Instructions for our annual New Year's Eve Midnight Soul Review & Billiard Tournament -- and perhaps sound advice for life.

 You can read too-kind coverage of our winter journey to Montana (think blizzards and below z).
-You can check out beneath what I discovered in the rich vaults of the Butte-Silver Bow Public Archives -- the true tale of a journalist pursued by two of the most depraved operators in the wide-open days of the West.
+You can share what I discovered in the rich vaults of the Butte-Silver Bow Public Archives -- the true tale of a journalist pursued by two of the most depraved operators in the wide-open West.

 Hell With the Lid Off

-Journalists in these mean times can appreciate the plight of Butte reporter Horace “Bert” Smith in the 1890s, when gamblers Billy Fay and Frank Dougherty declared their intention to shoot him.
+Journalists in these mean times can appreciate the plight of Butte reporter Horace “Bert” Smith in the 1890s when gamblers Billy Fay and Frank Dougherty announced plans to shoot him.